 First of all be sure you have your teeth cleaned on a regular basis.
 There is a liquid mouthwash called CloSys that I use.
 I can get it from my dentist, online, or at Walgreens.
-I developed gingivitis years ago and it never really goes away so I have to make sure I do everything I can to control it.

 Making sure your mouth is clean is an good way to combat bad breath.
 It will also help prevent it.
 Here are some tips to having a clean mouth:

 Germs cause bad breath, as well as certain foods.
 Make sure all areas of your mouth are well cleaned; tongue, gums and palate.
 Flossing is also crucial as food gets trapped in between teeth.